 You must obtain a valid DUNS number, also known as the Unique Entity Identifier, for your organization/agency and provide that number in your application.
-Beginning in December 2020, the DUNS number will be replaced by the UEI, a "new, non-proprietary identifier" requested in, and assigned by, the System for Award Management (SAM.gov).
+In April 2022, the \DUNS number will be replaced by the UEI, a "new, non- proprietary identifier" requested in, and assigned by, the System for Award Management (SAM.gov).
 For more details, visit the following: Planned UEI Updates in Grant Application Forms and General Service Administration's UEI Update page.

-You must also register with the System for Award Management (SAM) and continue to maintain active SAM registration with current information at all times during which you have an active federal award or an application or plan under consideration by an agency (unless the applicant is an individual or federal agency that is exempted from those requirements under 2 CFR 25.110(b) or (c), or has an exception approved by the agency under 2 CFR 25.110(d)).
+You must also register with SAM and continue to maintain active SAM registration with current information at all times during which you have an active federal award or an application or plan under consideration by an agency (unless the applicant is an individual or federal agency that is exempted from those requirements under 2 CFR 25.110(b) or (c), or has an exception approved by the agency under 2 CFR 25.110(d).